nus-cs2103-AY1920S1/duke/docs/README.md

 ### Load storage file

-By default your storage would be located at `/Users/uicfa/Downloads/data.json` for Windows and `/Users/leo/Downloads/data.json` for other platforms.
+By default your storage would be located at `./data.json`.

-You may also load your own storage file.

 ## Usage